sambonuruddeen/Gemma-RAG/README.md

 # RAG-based QA system from PDF documents using Gemma

 ## Project Setup Guide
-This guide is written and tested on a linux (Ubuntu) machine
+This guide is written and tested on a linux (Ubuntu) virtual machine.

 **Prerequisites:** Make sure you have Python installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/).